carpentries-incubator/workflows-nextflow/episodes/08-configuration.md

 > ## Configure process scope
-> 1. Create a Netxflow config file `wc-params.config`
+> 1. Create a Nextflow config file `wc-params.config`
 > 1. Add a  process scope specifying the process run time as `time = '5s'``
 > 1. Then run:
 > ~~~